What’s the one thing that every mobile service business owner shares?

-The goal for your incentives is to show your past customers that they still matter to you, and that you are always looking out for ways to help improve their lives.
+The goal for your incentives is to show your past customers that they still matter to you and that you are always looking out for ways to help improve their lives.
 Your past customers would probably jump at the opportunity to re-experience the joy of having their lives improved through your work.
-But without incentives, most people are going to lack the nudge they need to make another booking.
+However, without incentives, most people are going to lack the nudge they need to make another booking.
 By creating incentives you can re-engage your past customers, improve their lives, and make them loyal to your brand for life.

 Learn more about what you can to do re-engage past customers

 Once you have re-engaged your past customers with a new offer or by reaching out to them for their feedback, it’s time to start rewarding them for their loyalty and lock their business in for a lifetime.
 To do this, create a customer loyalty program that truly rewards your best customers.

 Customer loyalty programs have been shown to have a dramatic impact on customer behaviour:

 - 81% of customers say they’re more likely to continue going back to a business with a loyalty program (2016 Bond Loyalty Report)